BEST TEXAS MOTORCYCLE RIDES | TOP 10 LIST

 TIME: 40 mins

-A few miles outside of Fredricksburg in Central Texas is the 21 mile Willow City Loop.
+A few miles outside of Fredericksburg in Central Texas is the 21 mile Willow City Loop.
 Known for its spectacular wildlife scenery, Willow City Loop in is a beautiful journey through the open range.
 Take this ride for a unique combination of small, rural back road with incredible scenery, with few cross roads or intersections.
 Weekend traffic on this loop can be heavy with sightseers, so early mornings or weekdays will be a better ride on this TX motorcycle road through the rugged, awe inspiring Texas Hill Country.

 (Photos: R. Von Liski / bikerintexas)